siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/RTVS-UCD/usage.md

 # IBM Rational Test Virtualization Server (RTVS) - Usage

-Use the Service Virtualization plug-in to automate the virtualization of services from IBM UrbanCode Deploy.
+Use the Service Virtualization plug-in to automate the virtualization of services from IBM DevOps Deploy.

 **Before you begin**

-1. Install the UrbanCode Deploy server.
-For assistance, see [UrbanCode Deploy documentation](http://www.ibm.com/support/knowledgecenter/SS4GSP/ucd_welcome.html).
+1. Install the DevOps Deploy server.
+For assistance, see [DevOps Deploy documentation](http://www.ibm.com/support/knowledgecenter/SS4GSP/ucd_welcome.html).
-2. Install the Service Virtualization plug-in on the UrbanCode Deploy server.
+2. Install the Service Virtualization plug-in on the DevOps Deploy server.
 For assistance, see  [Installing plug-ins](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins).
-3. Install the UrbanCode Deploy agent and connect it to the UrbanCode Deploy server.
-For assistance, see [UrbanCode Deploy documentation](http://www.ibm.com/support/knowledgecenter/SS4GSP/ucd_welcome.html).
+3. Install the DevOps Deploy agent and connect it to the DevOps Deploy server.
+For assistance, see [DevOps Deploy documentation](http://www.ibm.com/support/knowledgecenter/SS4GSP/ucd_welcome.html).
-4. Install Rational Test Virtualization Server on the UrbanCode Deploy agent computer and apply a valid license.
+4. Install Rational Test Virtualization Server on the DevOps Deploy agent computer and apply a valid license.
 For assistance, see [Installing Rational Test Virtualization Server](http://www-01.ibm.com/support/knowledgecenter/SSBLQQ_8.7.0/com.ibm.rational.rtvs.ref.doc/topics/c_inst_rtvs_overview.html).

 **About the task**

 As a tester, you might have a large number of services to be virtualized against the latest builds of a software system.
-Instead of manually virtualizing services against every new build, you can install the latest build on an IBM UrbanCode Deploy Agent computer and use it to automatically virtualize the services for you.
-After deploying the Service Virtualization plug-in on the UrbanCode Deploy server, create a component and its processes, applications and its processes, environments, and resources.
-For information about how to create and configure these pieces, see [UrbanCode Deploydocumentation](http://www.ibm.com/support/knowledgecenter/SS4GSP/ucd_welcome.html).
+Instead of manually virtualizing services against every new build, you can install the latest build on an IBM DevOps Deploy Agent computer and use it to automatically virtualize the services for you.
+After deploying the Service Virtualization plug-in on the DevOps Deploy server, create a component and its processes, applications and its processes, environments, and resources.
+For information about how to create and configure these pieces, see [DevOps Deploydocumentation](http://www.ibm.com/support/knowledgecenter/SS4GSP/ucd_welcome.html).

 **Examples**